 Ever since I started making overnight oats (though a bit belatedly since the fad started ages ago), we have been eating it quite often.
 It makes a quick and nutritious breakfast.
 Normally non-instant oatmeal/rolled oats require stove-top cooking, but with the overnight soaking method (in milk and yoghurt), the oats will be softened and palatable the next morning.

-My friend once told me that if you eat oats for a meal everyday, you will lose weight quickly, the healthy way (well perhaps minus the maple syrup lol).
+I added an additional splash of milk to my overnight oats before tucking in.
+My friend once told me that if you eat oats for one meal everyday, you will lose weight quickly, the healthy way (well perhaps minus the maple syrup :P)

 |Featured Ingredients :|

 |^ Some of the ingredients I used and purchased from iHerb.com.
 Click on the affiliate links above (by clicking on the picture) or use my affiliate code WIF026 to get up to $10 off first order.|